fryderykhuang/NullGC/README.md

 **The fastest LINQ provider as of today** (2024.1).
 [Benchmark Results](https://fryderykhuang.github.io/NullGC/) (compared with Built-in/LinqGen/RefLinq/HyperLinq)

 The extreme performance boils down to:

-1. minimize struct copy by aggressive inlining and use ref modifier.
+1. Minimize struct copy by aggressive inlining and use ref modifier.
 2. No boxing (except for some case of interface casting that cannot be optimized away).
 3. Exploit the traits of previous stage as much as possible. (e.g. if the previous of OrderBy is `IAddressFixed`, we can store the pointer instead of the whole struct)